 All excavated materials at the site as part of the Proposed Action will be handled in accordance with NYSDEC Regulations.
 The subsurface investigations conducted to date, which are extensive, have not rendered any of the on-site soils as hazardous materials.
 When the excavation commences for the foundation, the Excavation Work Plan (EWP) that was compiled will be followed and will include handling all excavated soils in accordance with the NYSDEC DER-10 Regulations.
 A Community Air Monitoring Plan (CAMP) will be implemented, and a geotechnical engineer will confirm that all surrounding existing structures will not be affected by the proposed excavation.
-All of this is standard operating procedure for construction at an urban site.

 If dewatering to any significant degree is required, then the surrounding buildings and structures will need to be montiored so that settling does not occur.
 However, the multiple investigations conducted to date indicate that extensive dewatering will not be required.
-The existing soil beneath the site is typical urban/suburban fill, there is no remediation required other than what would be in the Excavation Work Plan and handling any off-site disposal of soil properly, in accordance with all aplicable NYSDEC Regulations.
+The exisitng soil beneath the site is typical urban/suburban fill; there is no remediation required other than what would be in the Excavation Work Plan.
+Any off-site disposal of soil will be handled properly, in accordance with all aplicable NYSDEC Regulations.